PolaX3/fusion-deployer/README.md

 * a stock piuio
 * keyboard
 * computer inside your arcade cabinet
+* legacy boot enabled on your motherboard

 # disclaimer

 this action will apply new firmware to your piuio inside your expensive arcade equipment.

-firmware is backed up before flashing, but there is no warranty on this software.
+firmware is backed up to the flash drive before flashing, but there is no warranty on this software.

 **all risk for flashing the device is your own and no one else can be responsible for the actions of this software.**

 the author cannot provide detailed technical support on this project nor can the safety of your equipment be guaranteed.

+this alternative firmware does not guarantee the ability to use in online events, user discretion is advised.

 please take the necessary precautions and do not work on equipment you are not the direct owner of.